ashutoshmjain/gita/src/thought.md

 In addition to the poetic excellence, `Mahabharata` defined a new way of life - action orientation - `Karm Yoga`, the method to transmit value beyond the physical laws of nature.
 The idea that actions we do in this virtual world carry forward (or backwards) to the continuum with us.
 And that we instantiate into a new immersive narrative based on the sum total of our accrued `Karmik` collection.
-This idea formed the cultural basis of `Vaidik` civilizations.
+This idea formed the cultural basis of `Vaidik` civilizations. `Mahabharata` holds within it, center-folded, the gist of four Vedas - `Bhagvad Gita` - the first written source of `Karma Yoga`.
+Not only did it introduce `Karmyoga` to the world, it did so through an example - the poetic rigor of `Gita` in itself is an example of `Karm Yoga`.

 > ` Karmanye vadhikaraste Ma Phaleshu Kadachana,`
 >